-How often are children exposed to contemporary female musicians?
-Many children in school study or play Bach, Beethoven, Gamelan music, Pop or Jazz, but rarely are female musicians (and not singers) highlighted.
-It is important especially for young girls, to see amazing female musicians performing, writing and producing their own music.
+Do you know many female musicians?
+We learn about many different people and genres like Bach, Beethoven and Gamelan music, but we don't often see many female musicians (and not singers).
+It's really important to see amazing female musicians performing, writing and producing their own music.
 Although this was filmed at soundcheck, Hiromi Uehera plays her composition 'Take Me Away' with her trio with so much feeling and expression.
-Just like in my post about 2Cellos, playing with energy and expression not only adds the to sound, but to the visual too.
-Performances aren't just about how a musician sounds, but how a musician moves and interacts with the music, other performers and the crowd can have a big impact on how successful that performance was.
+Just like in my post about 2Cellos, playing with energy and expression not only adds the to sound, but to the visuals too.
+Performances aren't just about how a musician sounds, but how a musician moves and interacts with the music, other performers and the crowd.
 Her facial expressions at 4:52 just show how happy and engrossed she is in the music.
 Hiromi and her band create many different feels through their dynamics, time signatures and structure of the tune.
 She uses repetition a lot in her solo by repeating phrases that she clearly likes the rhythm or sound of.
 For example at 3:49 she repeats an A while she changes the chords in her left hand, creating tension that's finally released when she plays a D minor chord at 4:03.
-She finds a phrase that she likes at 4:42 and repeats it 4 times, even letting out a little noise of approval!
+She finds a phrase that she likes at 4:42 and repeats it 4 times, even letting out a little noise, letting us know how happy she is!

 What are some of the things musicians do during soundcheck?